chethanm99/mentoring/mentees/README.md

 1. What sort of companies would be looking for these roles?
 1. What is the scope of income that is possible in the different roles?
 1. What are common skills needed for various roles (vs. mentorships specifically) e.g. technical and personal?
-1. What is the training pathway, certifications or internships needed for each role?
+1. What are the training pathways, certifications, or internships needed for each role?
 1. Are qualifications essential to obtain work?
 1. I've tried reaching out in Slack communities, but it's confusing/overwhelming/intimidating.
 How can I better navigate this space?
 1. I've attended meetings, but I don't feel experienced enough to participate.
 How can I better interact with this aspect of the community?
-1. What's the best piece of advice for someone starting out?
+1. What's the best piece of advice for someone starting?

 ---